wirowka/demo_repo/README.md

 ## Local Development 3

+3. Do some silly things

+## Local Development 4

-2. Do some silly things
+4. Do some silly things part #2